Ten years ago, I did something stupid. Totally crazy. At least that’s what the voices in my head told me.

 So what’s your mission?
 What’s your equivalent to moving to Florida, or opening the Flowing Zen studio?
 What is your dream?

 If you’re already living your dream, then you rock.
 And since you’re such a rock star, I’d like to invite you to post a comment below to inspire other readers to do the same thing.
 Because the more people there are living their dreams, the better this world will be for everyone.
-Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu AnthonyI'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu AnthonyI'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.